konhay/easy-quant/README.md

 ## Robust Database
 ![image](https://github.com/konhay/easy-quant/assets/26830433/fa6fc289-e136-4804-a49c-c405ac5c1893)

-<u>Let the database take over as much as possible.</u> Based on this principle, we will build lightweight python applications.
+*Let the database take over as much as possible.* Based on this principle, we will build lightweight python applications.
 With the powerful functions of *mysql* database, we can not only define built-in functions, but also encapsulate all complex data processing and query operations into stored procedures or customized query statements.

 ### Examples
 #### User-defined functions